bigwiv/Biopython-cn/chr18.rst

 expression, which means only one ``SeqRecord`` is created at a time - avoiding any memory limitations.

-18.1.7??Trimming off primer sequences
+18.1.7  Trimming off primer sequences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For this example we°Øre going to pretend that ``GATGACGGTGT`` is a 5°Ø
+For this example we‚Äôre going to pretend that ``GATGACGGTGT`` is a 5‚Äô
 primer sequence we want to look for in some FASTQ formatted read data.
-As in the example above, we°Øll use the ``SRR020192.fastq`` file
+As in the example above, we‚Äôll use the ``SRR020192.fastq`` file
 downloaded from the ENA
 (```ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR020/SRR020192/SRR020192.fastq.gz`` <ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR020/SRR020192/SRR020192.fastq.gz>`__).
 The same approach would work with any other supported file format (e.g.
 FASTA files).

 This code uses ``Bio.SeqIO`` with a generator expression (to avoid
-loading all the sequences into memory at once), and the ``Seq`` object°Øs
+loading all the sequences into memory at once), and the ``Seq`` object‚Äôs
 ``startswith`` method to see if the read starts with the primer
 sequence: